-According to a report released today, processed meat is carcinogenic (cancer causing – see the definition below for more detail).
-After considering more than 800 studies examining the association between meat and cancer, the World Health Organization’s International Agency for Research on Cancer (IARC) Working Group classified processed meats as Group 1, carcinogenic.
-They based this on convincing evidence from population based studies that eating processed meats causes colorectal cancer.
+According to a report released today, processed meat causes bowel (colorectal) cancer.
+After considering more than 800 studies examining the association between meat and cancer, the World Health Organization’s International Agency for Research on Cancer (IARC) Working Group classified processed meats as Group 1, carcinogenic (cancer causing).
 Yet the results aren’t as crystal clear as they seem.

 What is Red Meat and Processed Meat?

 Red meat – unprocessed mammalian muscle meat – beef, pork, veal, lamb, mutton, horse or goat meat, including minced or frozen meat

 Processed meat – meat that is transformed through salting, curing, fermenting, smoking or other processes to preserve the meat and enhance flavor.
 Processed meats can include other meats or meat byproducts such as blood.
 Hot dogs, sausages, corn beef, beef jerky and canned meat are all examples of processed meat.

 Carcinogenic – compounds that are carcinogenic “do not cause cancer at all times, under all circumstances.
 Some may only cause cancer in people who have a certain genetic makeup.
 Some of these agents may lead to cancer after only a very small exposure, while others might require intense exposure over many years,” states the American Cancer Society.